LADI/jack-audio-connection-kit-docs/Proposal_MIDI_API_Extension_For_System_Exclusive_Messages.md

 	    jack_midi_blob_size(const jack_midi_blob_t *blob);

 A 'blobstream' object is used to read and write data from/to 'blob' objects.
 The 'blobstream' API resembles a file API for the sake of familiarity.
-A blobstream object, when it opens a blob using 'jack_midi_blobstream_open_read', will add a reference to the blob it uses, and will subtract a reference when 'jack_midi_blobstream_close' is called.
+A blobstream object, when it opens a blob using `jack_midi_blobstream_open_read`, will add a reference to the blob it uses, and will subtract a reference when `jack_midi_blobstream_close` is called.
 All calls using 'blobstream' objects are RT-safe, and return 0 to indicate success, or a non-zero error code:

 	    int